Transport in Berlin: Buses

-Berlin has a network of 149 daytime bus routes serving 2634 bus stops and with a total route length of 1.798 km.
+Berlin has a network of 152 daytime bus routes serving 6.589 bus stops and with a total route length of 1.798 km.
 All these services are operated by the Berliner Verkehrsbetriebe (BVG) and use the common public transport tariff run by the Verkehrsverbund Berlin-Brandenburg (VBB).

-Of the BVG-operated bus routes, 17 are designated as part of the MetroNetz, which provides a high frequency service in areas poorly served by the U-Bahn and S-Bahn.
+Of the BVG-operated bus routes, 19 are designated as part of the MetroNetz, which provides a high frequency service in areas poorly served by the U-Bahn and S-Bahn.
 Like the MetroTram tram routes, these MetroBus routes can be recognised by an M prefix to their route number.
 A further 13 BVG-operated bus routes are express routes with an X prefix to their route number.

 At nighttime, Berlin is served by a night bus network of 63 bus routes serving 1508 stops and a total route length of 795 km.
 One night bus runs parallel to each U-Bahn line during the weektime closing hours.
 Most of the MetroNetz bus and tram routes operate 24 hours a day, and form part of both the day and night networks.
 Again services are operated by BVG and use the VBB tariff.

-BVG bus service is provided by a fleet of 1349 buses, of which no fewer than 407 are double-decker buses.
+BVG bus service is provided by a fleet of 1550 buses, of which 145 are double-decker buses, but will be growing to a total of 200.
 Whilst such buses are common in both Ireland and the United Kingdom, their use elsewhere in Europe is extremely uncommon in regular service.